SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-slc-cli.md

 ```

-Your path to the Matter extension and Wiseconnect extension should look like
+Your path to the Matter extension and WisConnect extension should look like:

 ```C
 <Path/To/Gsdk/Download>/extension/matter_extension